Francesco Carpino: Priesthood

-After his ordination he worked in pastoral ministry in the diocese of Noto and as a faculty member of its seminary from 1927 until 1929.
-He was appointed that same year professor of sacramental theology at the Pontifical Lateran Athenaeum, where he remained until 1951.
-During his time in Rome he worked in pastoral ministry as well as with several congregations of the Roman Curia.
+After his ordination, he worked in pastoral ministry in the diocese of Noto and as a faculty member of its seminary from 1927 until 1929.
+He was appointed that same year as professor of sacramental theology at the Pontifical Lateran Athenaeum, where he remained until 1951.
+During his time in Rome, he worked in pastoral ministry as well as with several congregations of the Roman Curia.
 He was created Privy Chamberlain of His Holiness on 27 April 1939.

 Episcopate

 Pope Pius XII appointed him titular archbishop of Nicomedia and coadjutor bishop of Monreale on 11 February 1951.
 He succeeded to the metropolitan see of Monreale on 23 August of that year.
-In 1961 he was named Titular Archbishop of Sardica and appointed Secretary of the Sacred College of Cardinals on 25 October 1961, thus he served as secretary of the 1963 papal conclave.
+In 1961, he was named Titular Archbishop of Sardica and appointed Secretary of the Sacred College of Cardinals on 25 October 1961, thus he served as secretary of the 1963 papal conclave.
 He was a counselor of the Pontifical Preparatory Commission of the Second Vatican Council from 1961 until 1964.
 He attended the Second Vatican Council.
 Pope Paul VI appointed him Pro-Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments on 7 April 1967.